syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 The following are the limitations of GridCheckboxColumn:

 * Checkbox column does not support data operations such as sorting.
-* checkbox column does not support to add stacked header.
+* Checkbox column does not support to add the stacked headers along with other columns.
 * Checkbox column will be excluded in exporting operations.